 Eating & Sleeping

-Information including a list of restaurants, motels, camping, RV parks, museums, and parks and recreation facilities is available through the Fossil Basin Promotion Board.
+For information including a list of nearby restaurants, motels, camping, RV parks, museums, and parks and recreation facilities, visit the Fossil Basin Promotion Board.

 Dispersed camping is camping outside of a developed campground facility.
 There is no camping inside Fossil Butte National Monument.
 However, dispersed camping is available on surrounding BLM and Forest Service lands.
 If you choose to disperse camp, please follow the following codes of conduct: